 What’s more, art lovers will have the opportunity to forget themselves in long trips around Munich’s art galleries, museums, and cultural centres.

 The city of Munich holds many attractions, which can be easily discovered with a rental car.
-With DriveBoo, you can compare different car rental offers and book your rental car directly online.
+On Driveboo.com, you can compare different car rental offers and book your rental car directly online.

 Munich offers a wide selection of car hire companies.
 However, if you are planning on arriving by plane, you can rent a car from one of the plethora of car rental companies located at the airport.